-The Reset command can only be executed if the command has been enabled by setting the Reset Enabled (RSTE) bit in the Status Register to a logical "1".
-If the Reset command has not been enabled (the RSTE bit is in the logical "0" state), then any attempts at executing the Reset command will be ignored.
+The Reset command can only be executed if the command has been enabled by setting the Reset Enabled (RSTE) bit in the Status Register to a Logical 1.
+If the Reset command has not been enabled (the RSTE bit is in the Logical 0 state), then any attempts at executing the Reset command will be ignored.

-To perform a Reset, the $\overline{CS}$ pin must first be asserted and the opcode of F0h must be clocked into the device.
+To perform a Reset, the $\overline{\text{CS}}$ pin must first be asserted and the opcode of F0h must be clocked into the device.
 No address bytes need to be clocked in, but a confirmation byte of D0h must be clocked into the device immediately after the opcode.
 Any additional data clocked into the device after the confirmation byte will be ignored.
-When the $\overline{CS}$ pin is deasserted, the program or erase operation currently in progress will be terminated within a time of tRST.
+When the $\overline{\text{CS}}$ pin is deasserted, the program or erase operation currently in progress will be terminated within a time of $t{RST}$ .
 Since the program or erase operation may not complete before the device is reset, the contents of the page being programmed or the block being erased cannot be guaranteed to be valid.

-The Reset command has no effect on the states of the Sector Protection Registers, the Sector Lockdown Registers, or the SPRL, RSTE, and SLE bits in the Status Register.
-The WEL, PS, and ES bits, however, will be reset back to their default states.
+The Reset command has no effect on the states of the Sector Protection Registers, the Sector Lockdown Registers, the Configuration Register, or the SPRL, RSTE, and SLE bits in the Status Register.
+The WEL, PS, and ES bits of the Status Register, however, will be reset back to their default states.
 If a Reset operation is performed while a sector is erase suspended, the suspend operation will abort, and the contents of the block being erased in the suspended sector will be left in an undefined state.
 If a Reset is performed while a sector is program suspended, the suspend operation will abort, and the contents of the page that was being programmed and subsequently suspended will be undefined.
-The remaining pages in the 64-Kbyte sector will retain their previous contents.
+The remaining pages in the 64KB sector will retain their previous contents.